wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 (The best part about this list is I accept pull requests … seriously, please ping me to remind me of the people I’m missing!)

 I also want to acknowledge four amazing partners in this journey: Jim Wunderlich, the principal architect who had the vision to advocate for the work we did; Scott Musson, the engineering leader who’s leadership enabled us to successfully build and ship these capabilities; Angela McCole, our brave and tireless TPM who kept us aligned and always moving forward; and Natala Menezes, an amazing product marketer who for years has helped us to better understand and articulate what it is we’re doing for developers.

+(But geez, Natala, why did you make me wear that suit jacket?)

 Seriously, consider everything we introduced that year: